-Kalasatama in Helsinki has been one of the biggest and most visible construction sites in Finland.
-The enormous project included also excavation of shopping centre’s large parking garages.
+Kalasatama in Helsinki has been one of the largest and most visible construction sites in Finland.
+The enormous project also included excavating the shopping centre’s large parking garages.
 The shopping centre in Kalasatama has five underground parking garages, four of which are two-storied.
 The garages have altogether 1150 parking spots.
-The safety of the work is monitored with automatic extensometers delivered by FinMeas Ltd.
+The safety of the work was monitored using automatic extensometers delivered by FinMeas.

 “The rock masses always move during excavation.
 With automatic extensometers, we can monitor in real time how the rock mass is moving and living.
 If the movements are greater than we expected, we can react to it and strengthen the foundation if needed,” says Ville Järvinen, Project Manager at SRV Infra, which was responsible for the construction work.

-Kalasatama’s soil is good and there is an old rock island in the region.
-The rock movement has not at any point been close to the limits we have set.
-At one point we decided to make extra reinforcements after which the rock movement ended.”
+“The soil at Kalasatama is good, and there is an old rock island in the area.
+At no point was the rock movement close to the preset limits.
+At one point we decided to make extra reinforcements, after which the rock movement ended,” Järvinen adds.

 Järvinen praises the reliability, effortlessness and cost-efficiency of the automatic measurements.
-Earlier the measurements were made manually and someone needed to come weekly and take the readings on the spot.
+Earlier, the measurements were made manually and someone needed to come weekly and take the readings on the spot.